turingschool/career-development-curriculum/module_four/negotiations.md

 		* "I have these applicable skills from my previous experience..."

 * Again, if you're pushed to give a number, provide that Turing grad starting salary **AND create a way for the company to decide what your worth is.** Example:
-	* "I'm brand-new in the industry, here's what the market rate is, but I'd like you to evaluate what my skills and background are worth."
+	* "I'd prefer if your company determine through the interview process what my skills are worth to you as a developer given my background.
+My classmates are currently getting offers in the $75k to $80k range right now but I'm open to discussion about compensation as we get to know each other."

 #### Navigating the Conversation
 Once you've asked for more context and you're given an offer, take these next steps: